la005/la005/README.md

 Hi 👋
 =====================

-I'm a full-stack web developer strongly focused on modern design
+I'm a designer, web developer strongly focused on creating beautiful and functional products

 ### Skills